Loading…

 Monday July 20, 2026 8:00am - 5:00pm CDT

-Limited Capacity seats available
+Limited Capacity full

 This training is in two parts: a morning classroom session and an afternoon hands-on session.
 The classroom portion will cover policy and procedures for running station levels found within the Techniques and Methods 3-A19 Levels at Gaging Stations as well as proper documentation within SVMobileAQ and SLAP.
 The hands-on session will include students using the digital instrument, reading the rod optically, running a short circuit to completion, and the best way to level in reference and auxiliary gages; this portion will be outdoors or indoors depending upon weather conditions so plan accordingly.
 Students will need to bring their computers; instructors will provide a Class Mode Version of SVMobileAQ for students to load onto their computers.